This post comes from partner site WhistleOut.com.

 Red Pocket Mobile

-The cool thing about Red Pocket is it runs on all major networks.
-If you plan to bring your own phone to their services, you should not have an issue with compatibility.
-Red Pocket does charge quite a bit for data — streaming and the like would be expensive — so they are a better option for users who primarily talk or text on their phones.
+The cool thing about Red Pocket is that it runs on all major networks.
+If you plan to bring your own phone to Red Pocket’s services, you should not have an issue with compatibility.
+Red Pocket does charge quite a bit for data — streaming and the like would be expensive — so it’s a better option for users who primarily talk or text on their phones.

-For just $15 per month you can get unlimited talk and text with a modest 1 GB of high-speed data to keep track of your email and do some light internet browsing.
+For just $15 per month you can get 1,000 minutes of talk and unlimited text with a modest 1 GB of high-speed data to keep track of your email and do some light internet browsing.
+(A separate plan, for $19 per month, offers unlimited talk and text.)

 Twigby gets to do something not a lot of cellular providers get to do — brag about their customer service.
-However, Twigby doesn’t stop at customer service; they also offer an assortment of competitively priced and highly customizable plans.
+However, Twigby doesn’t stop at customer service; it also offers an assortment of competitively priced and highly customizable plans.
 This means you can set up a plan to meet your mobile needs at a cost that works for your budget.

 Twigby primarily runs on Sprint’s network while also piggybacking off of Verizon’s (for talk and text only) in places Sprint is not available.